ranjith-nayak/Blinkit-Grocery-Sales-Analysis/README.md

 - Business Insight Analysis
 - Excel Formatting & Automation

+The Data was /is found in KAGGLE Website.

 ## 🚀 Learning Outcome
 Through this project, I strengthened my analytical thinking and Excel-based visualization skills.
 It was a great experience to see how Excel can be used beyond spreadsheets — as a tool for **data storytelling** and **business intelligence**.